tejas-manu/fox-of-hood/README.md

 - **Chart Not Displaying**: Ensure valid data is returned from the `/portfolio` endpoint.

 ### Debugging Tips
-- Check logs in the backend (`backend/logs/app.log`) for detailed errors.
+- Check logs in the backend (`backend/application.log`) for detailed errors.
 - Use browser developer tools to inspect API requests and responses.

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with detailed information.